SigOiry/DISCOV-MicaSense/README.md

 [Conda-forge](https://github.com/conda-forge/miniforge?tab=readme-ov-file)
 using the Windows installer, which can be downloaded [here](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe).
+Don’t forget to check the option “Add Miniforge3 to PATH environment variable” during the installation process.
+This will allow your command prompt (cmd) to find Conda.
 R can be downloaded from this [link](https://cran.r-project.org/mirrors.html).
 I recommend using [RStudio](https://posit.co/download/rstudio-desktop/), an integrated development environment specifically designed for R.